Per-Gunnar Andersson (rally driver): Career

-2010 Andersson was racing in SWRC with Škoda Fabia S2000, and won SWRC Rally Sweden.
+In 2010, Andersson was racing in SWRC with Škoda Fabia S2000, and won SWRC Rally Sweden.
 Although he was later removed from SWRC 2010 standings and only his victory in Sweden counted.
-He also raced a Ford Focus WRC in Rally Bulgaria for Stobart WRT and finished seventh..
+He also raced a Ford Focus WRC in Rally Bulgaria for Stobart WRT and finished seventh.

 In 2011, Andersson competed in two WRC events with a Ford Fiesta RS WRC, finishing seventh in Sweden and in Italy.
 He drove Tommi Mäkinen Racing's Subaru Impreza STi R4 on Rally Finland, finishing fifteenth.

 He was also signed by Proton Motorsport to drive one of the Satria Neo S2000s in the Intercontinental Rally Challenge.
 The team's season was full of mechanical failures.
 The competitiveness of the car was also poor compared to that of rivals (i.e. Skoda Fabia S2000, Peugeot 207 S2000); he only scored points in the Barum Czech Rally Zlín, finishing ninth.

 As for 2012, Proton decided to enter the S2000 World Rally Championship (SWRC), with Andersson as their number one driver.
 The season started off bittersweet, with Andersson leading almost till the end of the Monte Carlo Rallye, but was forced to retire due to fire.
 In Sweden, he bounced back, and won the SWRC category.
 He followed this up with a second place in New Zealand, and with a win in Finland.
 However, due to various problems and retirements in Wales and France, Craig Breen passed Andersson to claim the lead of the category, and with Andersson unable to win in Spain, he finished runner-up to the Irishman, although this was Proton's best result since winning the PWRC in 2002.